 Option 01 – Traditional DIY by landlord self

 Option 02 – Using Conventional Property Management Service

 Option 03 – Using CARMAP service

 To keep it simple, we use an rental with a market rent of $1500.00 as an example, and our goal is to find A+ tenants who will stay for 5 years (or longer).
 This means the fulfillment of so called undercurrent cash flow click and see of $3000.00 per year, or $12,000 for 5-yr period.

-For the option 2, the chance (success probability) for a property manger to find A+ tenant might be marginal higher than DIY, it is still fairly low, say 5% or less.
+For the option 2, the chance (success probability) for a property manger to find A+ tenant might be marginal higher than DIY, say 20%.

 In the meantime, you may spend 10% of rents as the PM fee, or a total of $9,000.00 for a property manager to work for you instead of yourself in 5 years.
 The ROI compounded annually for the 5 years is around 6%.

 Now let’s see option 03 – Carmap service.
-It has been approved based on our own 50,000+ cases, 90 out 100 times we have A+ tenants stays over 5 years or longer, which give the P as 90% or 90.
+It has been approved based on our own 50,000+ cases, and conservatively speaking, 90 out 100 times we have A+ tenants stays over 5 years or longer, which give the P as 90% or 90.

-As you may see, the Option 1 and 2 are having CIS index of ~233 and ~167 respectively, versus the option 3 has the CIS of 51,000 or 200 times better than either option 1 or 2.
+As you may see, the Option 1 and 2 are having CIS index of 120 to 150 respectively, versus the option 3 has the CIS of 3600 or, more than 20 times better than either option 1 or 2.